Objective comparison of methods to decode anomalous diffusion: Discussion

 \section{Discussion}

 The results of the AnDi Challenge (T1) show that the choice of the analysis method strongly affects the accuracy in the determination of the anomalous diffusion exponent $\alpha$, in particular for more challenging conditions.
 Most of the methods outperform the conventional TA-MSD, even for long trajectories.
 For each dimension, we could identify a group of methods with comparable performance that greatly improve the precision of the anomalous diffusion exponent with respect to the baseline provided by the classical estimation of the MSD.
-Two aspects seem to contribute the most to boost the overall performance: the ability to provide precise and unbiased prediction for short and noisy trajectories; and the ability to extract the anomalous diffusion exponent (an intrinsic ensemble property) from single trajectories for non-ergodic models.
-The former represents a major improvement for trajectory analysis, since it enables collecting information from short and noisy tracks (e.g., those obtained by SPT PALM~\cite{manley2008high}) and from time segments of trajectories exhibiting heterogeneous behavior, without further averaging.
-The latter aspect suggests that the top-performing methods are capable of determining model properties usually obtained from ensemble averages or feature distributions from patterns present in single trajectories.
+These approaches were all based on machine learning, so we can infer that machine-learning-based methods can go beyond classical statistics, probably because they can extract from the trajectories of complex models some information that is not easily assessed by classical statistics.
+Despite a little degradation of performance, top-ranking methods perform best also for short and noisy trajectories, as shown by the correlation between metrics calculated over a subset of trajectories ($L<200$, SNR$=1$) with respect to the same metrics obtained over the whole dataset (Supplementary Fig.~\ref{fig:noi_vs_norm}).
+This is a major improvement for trajectory analysis, since it enables collecting information from short and noisy tracks (e.g., those obtained by SPT PALM~\cite{manley2008high}) and from time segments of trajectories exhibiting heterogeneous behavior, without further averaging.
+However, the aspect that mostly boosts the overall performance is the ability to extract the anomalous diffusion exponent (an intrinsic ensemble property) for non-ergodic models from single trajectories (Fig.~\ref{fig:task1}d).
+Top-performing methods are capable of determining model properties usually obtained from ensemble averages or feature distributions from patterns present in single trajectories.
 It is quite remarkable that this is possible even in the presence of noise that is known to hide non-ergodic behavior in some classical estimators~\cite{jeon2013noisy} or with short trajectories that limit obtaining sufficient statistics for features such as the waiting-time distribution.
 This is a major limitation for approaches based on classical statistics (e.g., Bayesian inference) with models having several hidden variables that need to be systematically integrated.
 The availability of reliable methods to infer $\alpha$ will encourage researchers to further investigate the deviations from Brownian behavior that emerge in many experiments of interest, e.g., for biology and physics.